ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/events.md

     All these sc-events classes are derived from `TScElementaryEvent` class. `ScElementaryEvent` class is derived from `ScEvent` class that is interface class.

 !!! note
-    Types of sc-connectors are specified for sc-events of adding (removing) sc-arc (sc-edge).
+    Types of sc-connectors are specified for sc-events of adding (erasing) sc-arc (sc-edge).

 !!! warning
     You can't create objects of these classes.
 All constructors of these classes are private.